Wednesday, December 31, 2008

 And it doesn't mean that they are a bad person it just means that their part in the story is over.
 And you've got

-to know when people's part in your story is over so that you don't keep
+to know when people's part in your story is over so that you don't keep trying to raise the dead.

 You've got to know when it's dead.

-something.
+You've got to know when it's over.
+Let me tell you something.
 I've got the gift of good-bye.
 It's the tenth spiritual gift, I believe in good-bye.
 It's not that I'm hateful, it's that I'm faithful, and I know whatever God means for me to have He'll give it to me.
 And if it takes too much sweat I don't need it.
 Stop begging people to stay.

 Let them go!!